Revision Date: May 4, 2022

 Warren Puckett at Middle Cliff launch, Buffalo Mountain

-Though not required, pilots using sites maintained by the Buffalo Mountain Flyers should also be members of BMF.
+Pilots using sites maintained by the Buffalo Mountain Flyers should also be members of BMF.
 Your membership fees help support the maintenance and gear necessary for us to keep these sites open, acquire and develop new sites, and purchase the specialized equipment needed for tree rescue.

 B. General site info

-- All of our sites are, or can be, technical and challenging for the average pilot and why we require a Site Guide to help pilots new to our sites.
+- All of our sites are (or can be) technical and challenging for the average pilot and why we require a Site Guide to help pilots new to our sites.
 Tall trees affect setup for landing, especially midday and when winds are high.
 Our region is known for severe weather, such as large hail, tornadoes, mountain wave rotor, and high winds.
 Weather conditions may change suddenly.
 It is important that all pilots have the ability to check the weather before launching.
 We recommend: National Weather Service forecasts, XCSkies, and RadarScope as some primary tools for doing this.
 Flying in windy conditions or mid-day could necessitate greater skills than the minimum rating required by the site.
 When winds aloft (2,000 MSL+) are greater than 15 mph it is possible to experience wave rotor and unexplained turbulence of non-thermic origin.
 Paraglider pilots may experience collapses.
 All pilots should land right away.

-- Wildlife hazards – we have plenty!
+- Wildlife hazards – we have them!

 - For safety, always visit the landing field before going to launch